TauferLab/GEOtiled/docs/Function_Docs.md

 #### Notes
 * Ensure the specified pixel window is within bounds of the input raster or an error will be raised.

+### `crop_region(input_file, shape_file, output_file)`

+#### Crops a raster file based off the region defined by a shapefile.
+This function uses a GDAL function to crop a raster file according to boundaries specified by a shapefile.

+#### Required Parameters
+input_file : str
+* String specifying path to GeoTIFF file to be cropped.

+shape_file : str
+* String specifying path to shapefile to use for cropping.

+output_file : str
+* String specifying path where cropped raster will be saved.

+#### Outputs
+Cropped GeoTIFF File
+* A GeoTIFF File with data cropped to the bounds of the shapefile is created.

+#### Error States
+* Error will generate if bounds of shapefile exceed input raster's limits

+### `crop_to_valid_data(input_file, output_file, block_size=512)`

+#### Crops a border region of NaN values from a GeoTIFF file.
+This function uses blocking to scan through a GeoTIFF file to determine the extent of valid data and crops excess Nan values at the borders of the spatial data.

+#### Required Parameters
+input_file : str
+* String specifying path to GeoTIFF file to crop.

+output_file : str
+* String specifying path to GeoTIFF file to save cropped data to.

+#### Optional Parameters
+block_size : int
+* Integer specifying the block size to use when computing extents.
+Default is 512.

+#### Outputs
+GeoTIFF file
+* Output is a cropped GeoTIFF file with the path specified by 'output_file'

+#### Notes
+* Blocking helps minimize RAM usage, and should be adjusted as needed to help improve performance.

 ### `download_file(url, folder, pbar)`